 If you are still deciding if being a volunteer TSW is right for you, read what our existing TSW Fiona thinks about it

-or contact our office on 04 802 5767 / email firstname.lastname@example.org and we will tell you more about the role.
+or contact our Helpline Coordinator on 04 802 5767 / email firstname.lastname@example.org to hear more about the role.

 Parent Help Volunteer Kaye does a night shift twice a month, providing advice and support to parents calling the Helpline with parenting issues.
 She hears from all ages, from grandparents to young solo mothers – or fathers.